rethinkdb/rethinkdb/NOTES.md

 ## Improved performance ##

 * Server
-  * Improved the efficiency of table creation and other meta operations (#1648)
+  * Improved the scalability of meta operations (such as table creation) to allow for more nodes in a cluster (#1648)
-  * Changed the CPU sharding factor to 8 and optimized meta operations (#1043)
+  * Changed the CPU sharding factor to 8 for improved multi-core scalability (#1043)
   * Batch sizes now scale better, which speeds up operations like `limit` (#1786)
+  * Tweaked batch sizes to avoid computing unused results (#1962)
-  * Improved throttling and LBA garbage collection and reconstruction to avoid slow point gets (#1820)
+  * Improved throttling and LBA garbage collection to avoid stalls in query throughput (#1820)
   * Many optimizations to avoid having the web UI time out when the server is under load (#1183)
-  * Tweaked batch sizes to avoid throwing away documents (#1962)
   * Improved backfill performance by using batches for sending and inserting data (#1971)
   * Avoid some wasteful copies when serializing (#1431)
+  * Evaluating queries now yields occasionally to avoid timeouts (#1631)
+  * Reduced performance impact of backfilling on other queries (#2071)
 * Web UI
   * The web UI now handles large clusters with many tables better (#1662)
 * Ruby driver